-If you want to test this schema for the target end, select Target from the Type drop-down list.
+If you want to test this schema for the target end, select Target from the Type dropdown list.
 Now the source file will be an xml file that is generated by the mapping activity used in the process flow.
 In this case target file will be the file which will be generated by schema as output.
-For example if your are testing Text Schema which will be used at target end, the target file will a .txt file.
+For example if you are testing Text Schema which will be used at target end, the target file will be a .txt file.

-8. Click Submit button.
-This tests the specified source file according to the defined schema and gives you the link of out files generated (see Figure 7.76).
+Click the Submit button.
+This tests the specified source file according to the defined schema and gives you the link of out files generated (see Figure 233).

-Figure 7.76: Test Schema
+Figure 233: Test Schema